What is NLI?

 What did you do?

 We collected a new NLI dataset over multiple rounds, where annotators tried to find examples that current state-of-the-art models get wrong.
 In other words, we asked annotators to be adversarial, and to try to find weaknesses in current models.
 We then used the newly collected data to train an improved model, and repeated the process.
-This principle could be applied for many consecutive rounds, continuously finding and repairing weaknesses until, in the limit, we would achieve full natural language understanding :)
+This principle could be applied for many consecutive rounds, continuously finding and repairing weaknesses until, in the limit, we would achieve full natural language understanding :) This demo shows the BERT model from round 1.

 How does it work?